 Facebook’s referral program is amazing because it takes advantage of the unique peer to peer value it thrives on in two key ways.

 First, unlike most brands on this list, a referral on Facebook provides value to the referrer by itself.
-Aside from the rewards, I don’t actually gain anything from referring one of my friends to brands like Uber or Dropbox which is why they need to reward me with free rides and more storage space.
-Without this compensation, I’d be in a lot less of a hurry to tell my friends.
+Aside from the rewards, you don't actually gain anything from referring one of your friends to brands like Squish Candy or Dropbox which is why they need to reward you with free rides and more storage space.
+Without this compensation, you’d be in a lot less of a hurry to tell your friends.

 Facebook, on the other hand, doesn’t have to reward a user for their referral because getting their friends to sign up actually makes Facebook more valuable for themselves.
 More friends equals more content to engage with, and with this model of value propelling users to engage, Facebook’s referral program doesn’t cost them a thing.